Narwallets/meta-pool/docs/index.md

 This contract allows users to manage staked near as a TOKEN, called **SKASH**.

-SKASHs repesent staked NEARS, and can be transferred between users and sold for NEAR in the NEAR/SKASH Liquidity Pool (paying a fee to skip the unstaking wait period).
+SKASHs repesent staked NEAR, and can be transferred between users and sold for NEAR in the NEAR/SKASH Liquidity Pool (paying a fee to skip the unstaking wait period).
 The amount of SKASH you hold is automatically incremented each epoch when staking rewards are paid.
 This contract also includes a trip-meter functionality, so you can preciseliy measure rewards received.

 ## Immediate Unstakings